Mental Health Support

 - support you to manage course work, exams and presentations

-- We can also tell you about, and refer you to, other support services at the college, i.e. Achievement Coach, finance advice, Careers Advice and Guidance, Counselling Service, Student Health and Wellbeing and Student Union.
+- We can also tell you about, and refer you to, other support services at the college, e.g. Achievement Coaches, Student Finance, Careers Advice and Guidance, the Counselling Service, the Students’ Union.

 This will help you to:

 - feel more prepared and confident to manage your studies

 - feel better informed about the support available to you at the college

 - develop clear targets and know what your next steps are to complete your studies and achieve your goals.

 We will treat you with respect, listen to you and will work with you to try to find solutions to any difficulties you may be having.